pydantic/pydantic/docs/visual_studio_code.md

 This would be the environment in where you installed *pydantic*.

-### Configure Pylance and Pyright
+### Configure Pylance

-Pylance is the VS Code extension.
-Underneath, it uses an open source tool called [Pyright](https://github.com/microsoft/pyright) that does all the heavy lifting.

-With the default configurations, you will get support for autocompletion, but Pyright (and Pylance) might not check for type errors.
+With the default configurations, you will get support for autocompletion, but Pylance might not check for type errors.

-You can enable type error checks from Pylance/Pyright with these steps:
+You can enable type error checks from Pylance with these steps:

 * Open the "User Settings"
 * Search for `Type Checking Mode`